How to Be HIPAA Compliant? The Checklist You'll Need

 5. Create a Clear Privacy Policy

-As part of the HIPAA privacy rule, HHS requires that covered entities create and distribute a Notice of Privacy Practices (NPP) for patients to review and sign.
-NPPs disclose the steps that the organization takes to protect the privacy of the patient’s data and informs the patient of their right to access and transfer their medical records at any time.
-HHS has collected a number of helpful sample policies — choose one that works best for your organization.
+As part of the HIPAA privacy rule, HHS requires covered entities to create and distribute a Notice of Privacy Practices (NPP) for patients to review and sign.
+NPPs disclose the steps the organization takes to protect the privacy of the patient’s data and inform the patient of their right to access and transfer their medical records at any time.
+HHS has collected several helpful sample policies — choose one that works best for your organization.

 6. Implement Security Safeguards

-Make sure you have systems in place to enact the physical, administrative, and technical safeguards that the HIPAA Security Rule requires.
+Make sure you have systems in place to enact the administrative, physical, and technical safeguards the HIPAA Security Rule requires.
 These safeguards depend on the complexity of your organization’s systems.
-They cover actions as simple as shredding physical copies of PHI to making sure your information systems enable encryption, unique user identification, and session recording.
-HHS last updated its Security Risk Assessment (SRA) Tool in 2018 as a starting point for covered entities and business associates who need to identify potential gaps in their adherence to the HIPAA security rule — it’s a great resource for figuring out your specific security safeguard needs.
+They cover actions as simple as shredding physical copies of PHI to make sure your information systems enable encryption, unique user identification, and session recording.
+HHS last updated its Security Risk Assessment (SRA) Tool in 2023 as a starting point for covered entities and business associates who need to identify potential gaps in their adherence to the HIPAA security rule — it’s a great resource for figuring out your specific security safeguard needs.

 7. Plan for a Possible Breach

-While following the rest of these steps will make it far less likely that your organization will have a breach, you’ll still want to have a strong plan in place if a breach were to occur, so that you’re properly adhering to HIPAA’s breach notification rules.
-The Breach Notification Rule requires that organizations draft a written plan for how they will handle a breach if it does occur.
+While following the rest of these steps will make it far less likely your organization will have a breach, you’ll still want to have a strong plan in place if a breach were to occur so you’re properly adhering to HIPAA’s breach notification rules.
+The Breach Notification Rule requires organizations to draft a written plan for how they will handle a breach if it does occur.

 8. Keep Records